AliCreed/Fight-Wrapped/README.md

 ## Tools Used
 - **Power BI Desktop:** Visual design and UI/UX
-- **Excel** – Initial data organization and validation before model import
+- **Google Sheets:** Cloud-based data source used for initial data structuring and validation, connected to Power BI for data ingestion.
 - **Power Query:** Data cleaning and index generation
 - **DAX:** Advanced measures for duration summing and cross-column filtering
 - **Gemini/ChatGPT (AI Collaborator):** Leveraged as an adaptive AI peer to troubleshoot data model architecture and optimize DAX syntax